nkinnan/esphome-pace-bms/README.md

       name: "Slave BMS Address 02"
 ```

 How to reference these sub-devices will be noted later in the relevant sections.
 Basically all this does is allow you to prefix the sub-device name onto each sensors/etc so the names do not conflict between battery packs in a multi-pack setup.
+You can and should omit this for a single battery pack (or if you have one ESP per pack).

 ## external_components